guptaanu412/example-course-specs/README.md

 <!-- -------------------------------------------------------------------------------- -->

-## Step 3: How far will this lesson get its learners?
+## Step 3: How far will this lesson get its students?

 <em>

-The best way to make the goal of a course concrete is to write one or two exercises that test what learners will be able to do at its end.
+The best way to make the goal of a course concrete is to write one or two exercises that test what students will be able to do at its end.
-This is directly analogous to [test-driven development][tdd]: rather than working forward from a (probably ambiguous) set of learning objectives, designers work backward from concrete examples of where their learners are going.
+This is directly analogous to [test-driven development][tdd]: rather than working forward from a (probably ambiguous) set of learning objectives, designers work backward from concrete examples of where their students are going.
 (Wrapping-up exercises of this kind are technically called *summative assessments*.)

-Output: 1-2 exercises that use most or all of the skills the learner is to develop.
+Output: 1-2 exercises that use most or all of the skills the student is to develop.

 Note: these will normally be included toward the end of the course.
 Be sure to include solutions with example code